hojjatjokar/hojjat-dev/packages/blog/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Dependdencies

 - Next, React, React DOM
 - @hojjat/components
 - Styled component: this package needs react-is as a `peer-dependency`.
-Also babel-plugin-styled-components is used because of [this issue](https://github.com/vercel/next.js/issues/7322)
+Also babel-plugin-styled-components is used because of [this issue](https://github.com/vercel/next.js/issues/7322).
+And this one is added for types `@types/styled-components`